vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 toc: true
 ---

-This post is motivated by [the Euler project's third problem](https://projecteuler.net/problem=3), asking to find the largest prime factor of the number `n=600,851,475,143`.
-In my humble opinion, the most challenging issue of the problem is how to efficiently determine whether a number is a prime number, and the best candidate is [the sieve of Eratosthenes algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
-In other words, my strategy is to generate all prime numbers up to the given `n` to ensure a fixed time (i.e., `O(1)`) for prime-checking.
-This post mainly focuses only on the sieve of Eratosthenes algorithm, C++ implementations, and some optimizations so that I can list all prime numbers up to the given `n`.
+This post is motivated by [the Euler project's third problem](https://projecteuler.net/problem=3), finding the largest prime factor of the number `n=600,851,475,143`.
+In my humble opinion, the most challenging issue of the problem is how to efficiently determine whether a number is prime, and the best candidate is [the sieve of Eratosthenes algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+In other words, my strategy is:

+1. Generate all prime numbers up to the given `n` to ensure a fixed time (i.e., `O(1)`) for prime-checking.
+2. If `n` is a prime number, return `n`.
+2. Otherwise, for each prime number `p` (found in step 1):
+    - If `n` is divisible by `p`, let `n = p * n'` and set `ans = p`
+        - If `n'` is also a prime numbers, the return `max(ans, n')`.
+        - Otherwise, set `n = n'` and continue the loop.
+    - Otherwise, continue the loop.
+3. return `ans`.

+This post focuses on the frist step (i.e, generating prime numbers).
+Thus, I present the sieve of Eratosthenes algorithm and C++ implementations with different optimizations.

 ## The sieve of Eratosthenes